hp685/resultstore/README.md

 ```

-Note: Depending on the direction of message passing, producer-consumer may be reversed.
+Note: Producer-Consumer pair may be reversed.
 In other words, task may be a consumer while client code can be a producer.

 **Redis** producer-consumer
 ```python